CMakePP/CMinx/paper.md

 Unlike other solutions for documenting CMake modules, CMinx knows the CMake language's grammar.
-This enables CMinx to automatically extract function/macro signatures (even when functions are not documented).
+This enables CMinx to automatically extract function/macro signatures, even when functions are not documented.
 CMinx also integrates seamlessly into existing CMake build systems.
 CMinx's output is highly customizable and easily controlled via a YAML [@yaml] configuration file.
 CMinx has already proved to be an invaluable